On scaling limits of random trees and maps with a prescribed degree sequence: Stable Boltzmann maps

 \section{Stable Boltzmann maps}

-In this last subsection, we consider stable Boltzmann random maps, relying on our main results by showing that the random degree distribution of the faces of such maps satisfy the different assumptions.
-In the first subsection, we present the precise setup and the assumptions we shall make on such laws, by relying on the corresponding {\L}ukasiewicz path.
-Throughout this section, we shall divide by real numbers which depend on an integer $n$, and consider conditional probabilities with respect to events which depend on $n$; we shall therefore always implicitly restrict ourselves to those values of $n$ for which such quantities are well-defined and statements such as `as $n \to \infty$' should be understood along the appropriate sequence of integers.
+In this last section, we study size-conditioned stable Boltzmann random maps by relying on our main results.
+In Sections~\ref{sec:marche_stable} and~\ref{sec:Luka_stable}, we present the precise setup and the assumptions we shall make on such laws, by relying on the {\L}ukasiewicz path of the associated labelled forest.
+Then in Section~\ref{sec:loi_sauts_Luka_stable} we state and prove the main result of this section, Theorem~\ref{thm:GW}, which shows that the random degree distribution satisfies the main assumptions from the introduction, according to the value of the stability index.
+We then easily derive the behaviour of the maps in Sections~\ref{sec:Boltzmann} and~\ref{sec:Boltzmann_sous_crit}, see Theorems~\ref{thm:Boltzmann} and~\eqref{thm:Boltzmann_sous_crit}.

+Throughout this section, we shall divide by real numbers which depend on an integer $n$, and consider conditional probabilities with respect to events which depend on $n$; we shall therefore always implicitly restrict ourselves to those values of $n$ for which such quantities are well defined and statements such as `as $n \to \infty$' should be understood along the appropriate subsequence of integers.